 Liaises closely with relevant clinical and administrative staff.

-Discusses relevant clinical (or non-clinical) situations occurring within the Treatment Centre with both the Hospital Director and Medical Director.
+Discusses relevant clinical (or non-clinical) situations occurring within the Hospital with both the Hospital Director and Medical Director.

 Assist in the development of pathways of care that require the transfer of the patient to the local Trust Orthopaedic Department.